 Snowmass Closing Day

-Snowmass and Aspen Mountain both close on April 21, 2019, which makes it tough to choose between events.
+Snowmass and Aspen Mountain both close on April 17, 2022, which makes it tough to choose between events.
 Thankfully Snowmass hosts a full weekend of celebrations, so it's possible to hit some Snowmass festivities on Saturday and close out the season in town on Sunday.
-Details for Snowmass's 2019 closing day have not been announced yet, but the theme is "Spring Fling."
+Details for Snowmass's 2022 closing day have not been announced yet.
 Stay tuned for more info!

 Elk Camp will surely be the center of on-mountain closing day festivities this year. | Photo: Aspen Snowmass, Hal Williams